anik511/JavaScript-Fundamental/JavaScript-Variables-and-Constants/README.md

 **What does this mean?**

 >It means they are only available inside the function they're created in, or if not created inside a function, they are globally scoped.

+## let

+- let variables are block scoped.

+>in JavaScript, the let keyword introduces block-scoped variables.
+This means that a variable declared using let is only accessible within the block of code (enclosed by curly braces **{ }**) in which it is defined.